pnp/graph-connectors-samples/samples/nodejs-javascript-markdown/README.md

 The sample illustrates the following concepts:

-- script creating the Entra ID (Azure AD) application using CLI for Microsoft 365
+- script creating the Entra (Azure AD) app registration using CLI for Microsoft 365
 - create external connection including URL to item resolver to track activity when users share external links
 - create external connection schema
 - parse local markdown files to get their content and front matter metadata